v-cschneidew/RD75/README.md

 ## 🐛 Bug Fixes

-This firmware fixes a critical bug in the manufacturer's original firmware:
+This firmware fixes critical bugs in the manufacturer's original firmware:

+### Double Keystroke Issue
-**Double Keystroke Issue**: The original firmware had `DEBOUNCE 2` which was too aggressive, causing switch bouncing to register as multiple keystrokes.
+The original firmware had `DEBOUNCE 2` which was too aggressive, causing switch bouncing to register as multiple keystrokes.
 This has been corrected to `DEBOUNCE 5` (QMK standard).

+### AVD/RDP Compatibility
+Virtual desktop environments (Azure Virtual Desktop, Citrix, Windows RDP) have timing issues with AltGr modifier keys.
+This firmware includes 20ms timing delays for all AltGr symbols (@ € [ ] { } | ~ \ ² ³) to ensure reliable operation in remote desktop environments.

 ## 👤 Credits